philippeller/dama/README.md

 A dataset can for instance be simple colum/row data, or it can be data on a grid.

 One of the key features of dragoman is the seamless translation from one data represenation into any other.

-Convenience `pyplot` plotting functions are also defined, in order to produce standard plots without the hassle of figuring out the correct input to the standard matplotlib functions.
+Convenience `pyplot` plotting functions are also available, in order to produce standard plots without any hassle.

 ## Installation